Dewalt-arch/pimpmykali/README.md

 # Revision 1.2.0 - Menu Option N Modified
  - Kali 2021.1 + MSF-6.0.30-DEV Has been released live in the Kali Repo
- - Downgrade Metasploit has been removed from Menu Option N
+ - Downgrade Metasploit has been removed from menu option N
  - Downgrade Metasploit is now only available via menu option D
  - Minor code cleanup